Search by Keyword

 Another interesting note is that the song does not have the rousing “One, Two, Three, FAAAA” countdown at the beginning of the song on the Vee-Jay album.
 The reason for this is, when preparing the album for release back in July of 1963, engineers at Vee-Jay records thought the countdown was left in by accident.
 “One doesn’t have the countdown of a song on the actual record,” Vee-Jay personnel must have thought, so they tried to edit it out when preparing their album.
 Because the edit of the countdown blended so well with the actual introduction of the music, it wasn’t possible to totally eliminate it.
 So, embarrassingly enough, the first thing you hear when you play the Vee-Jay album is Paul McCartney yelling “FAAA.”
 After all the foresight and work George Martin did to add the rousing introduction to the song, Vee-Jay records once again dropped the ball.

-The next release of the song in America came only 10 days later with the release of the groundbreaking Capitol album, “Meet The Beatles!
+The next release of the song in the US came only ten days later with the release of the groundbreaking Capitol album, “Meet The Beatles!
 The First Album by England’s Phenomenal Pop Combo.”
 The date of release was January 20th, 1964, meaning that the song was released and available for purchase in America in three different forms within a 26 day period.
-This over-saturation did not hurt sales one bit, as all three forms sold over a million copies each in 1964.
+This over-saturation did not hurt sales one bit, as all three forms sold over a million copies each in the year 1964 alone.
 Incidentally, mono copies of this album contained a "Type B" foldover mix of the song created by Capitol Records that combined both channels of the stereo mix into one instead of the legitimate mono mix originally created by George Martin.
 The "Meet The Beatles!" album was finally released on an individual compact disc on January 21st, 2014, both the mono and stereo mixes being contained on a single CD.
+A mono edition of the album on opaque blue vinyl was then released on November 22nd, 2024 for sale exclusively at Target stores.

 Capitol Records released a compilation album entitled “Chart Busters Volume 4” on May 4th, 1964 which also featured “I Saw Her Standing There.”
 The sales of the “Chartbusters” album was minimal in comparison to their other Beatles releases, but it nonetheless counts as an official US release of the song.